Updated: September 29, 2020

 That’s why I’ve decided to create the perfect guide for four days in Paris!

 First, I share my tips on where to stay in Paris and how to get around the city.
-Then, I break down each day into an itinerary full of classic sights, hidden gems and delicious eats.
+Then, I break down each day into an itinerary full of the best things to do in Pairs.
+Featuring classic sights, hidden gems and delicious eats.
 And at the end of the post, I share my ideas on unique things to buy in Paris.
 Not your typical souvenirs.

 Let’s get into it!